gorpapyan2/Ararat-Oil/docs/refactoring/features/tanks/INTEGRATION_GUIDE.md

 3. `TankLevelEditor.tsx` - Component for adjusting tank levels
 4. `TankHistory.tsx` - Component for viewing tank level history
 5. `TankFormDialog.tsx` - Dialog for creating/editing tanks
+6. `TankController.tsx` - Component for managing tank creation

 ### ✅ Integration Points Updated
 1. `src/pages/fuel-management/TanksPage.tsx` - Now uses the new `TankManager` component

-### ✅ Support Components Updated
+2. `src/pages/FuelManagement.tsx` - Updated to use new `TankManager` component
-1. `src/components/dialogs/index.ts` - Now exports the new `TankFormDialog` component
+3. `src/features/sales/components/SalesController.tsx` - Updated to use new `TankFormDialog` component
-2. `src/components/tanks/TankController.tsx` - Now uses the new `TankFormDialog` component
+4. `src/components/dialogs/index.ts` - Now exports the new `TankFormDialog` and `TankController` components

-### ⏳ Pending Integration Tasks
-1. Update any remaining components that use the old tank components
-2. Address build issues related to imports
-3. Implement proper testing for the integrated components
+### ✅ Edge Function Deployment
+- The Supabase Edge Function `tanks` is deployed and active (version 8)
+- Verified function is accessible and working properly

+### ✅ Build Issues Resolved
+- Fixed import for ErrorBoundary in main.tsx
+- Updated dialog exports to use new components
+- Updated imports in all dependent components
+- Corrected type mismatch in TankLevelEditor.tsx

+### ✅ Legacy Components Removed
-4. Remove legacy tank components once migration is complete
+- All legacy tank components from `src/components/tanks/` have been removed.
+- The `src/components/tanks/` directory is now empty.

 ## Integration Testing Checklist

-- [ ] Verify tanks display correctly on the fuel management page
+- [x] Verify tanks display correctly on the fuel management page
-- [ ] Test creating new tanks
+- [x] Test creating new tanks
-- [ ] Test editing existing tanks
+- [x] Test editing existing tanks
-- [ ] Test tank level adjustments
+- [x] Test tank level adjustments
-- [ ] Test viewing tank level history
+- [x] Test viewing tank level history
-- [ ] Test error handling for all operations
+- [x] Test error handling for all operations
-- [ ] Verify real-time updates work correctly
+- [x] Verify real-time updates work correctly

-## Legacy Component Removal Plan

-Once integration is complete and thoroughly tested, the following legacy components can be removed:

-1. `src/components/tanks/TankManagerStandardized.tsx`
-2. `src/components/tanks/TankFormDialogStandardized.tsx`
-3. `src/components/tanks/TankFormStandardized.tsx`
-4. `src/components/tanks/ConfirmAddTankDialogStandardized.tsx`
-5. `src/components/tanks/TankHistory.tsx`
-6. `src/components/tanks/TankLevelEditor.tsx`
-7. `src/components/tanks/TankList.tsx`
-8. `src/components/tanks/TankHeader.tsx`
-9. `src/components/tanks/TankController.tsx` (after creating a new controller in the features directory)

-## Edge Function Deployment

-Before the integration can be fully utilized, the Supabase Edge Function must be deployed:

-1. Deploy the `supabase/functions/tanks/index.ts` file to Supabase
-2. Verify the edge function is properly handling requests
-3. Update environment variables if necessary
+## All Phase 1 Tasks Completed
+All planned tasks for the initial migration and integration of the Tanks feature to the new feature-based architecture are now complete.

+## Refactoring Improvements

+### ✅ Circular Dependencies Fixed
+- Updated all feature service files to import directly from `@/services/supabase` instead of `@/lib/supabase`
+- Removed wildcard exports in favor of named exports
+- Fixed specific imports to avoid naming conflicts
+- Resolved build issues related to circular dependencies

+### ✅ Build Configuration Improved
+- Updated Tailwind CSS configuration to use `@tailwindcss/postcss`
+- Fixed PostCSS configuration to work with newer Tailwind versions
+- Removed deprecated plugin usage
+- Changed development server port to 3001 to avoid conflicts

+### ✅ TypeScript Type Safety Improved
+- Fixed type mismatches between interfaces and actual database schema:
+  - Updated `fuelService.ts` to use the correct `sales` table instead of non-existent `fuel_sales` table
+  - Added mapping functions to transform between API types and database schema types
+  - Fixed employee type mismatches in `employeesService.ts` by adding proper transformations
+- Enhanced type safety configurations:
+  - Enabled `noImplicitAny` in tsconfig to catch implicit any types
+  - Enabled `strictNullChecks` to catch potential null/undefined errors
+- Added documentation of common patterns for type mapping in `docs/linter-fixes.md`

 ## Next Steps After Integration